rcfgroup/headfake/docs/index.md

 * Dependent fields (e.g. one field's values are dependent on the values from one or more)

+* Combined operation fields (e.g. combine generated values using specific operations such as add or subtract)

 * Field data can be looked up from another file using a key field, allowing re-use of patient details in a different field set.

 * A selection of fields to handle generation of different types of data.

 * Ability to create and use custom fields to generate your own data types and values

-* Support for transformers which pre or post-process data once it's been generated
+* Support for transformers which process data once it's been generated or just before it is output.

 ## Is Headfake being actively maintained?
 Yes, we are using Headfake is our own projects and as result are keep it maintained and adding new features when we need them.